SMVDGroup/SCORCH/README.md

 # Installation

-### **Currently SCORCH is only compatible with OS X and Linux; Docking and Scoring SMILES is only available on Linux systems**
+## Linux

-Installation on linux and mac is achieved via [conda](https://docs.conda.io/en/latest/).
-The silent installation of miniconda (which will not affect any existing conda or python installations), SCORCH dependencies and SCORCH setup is all performed with the supplied setup bash script.
-This will additionally install MGLTools 1.5.6, and on Linux systems will also install GWOVina 1.0.
+Installation on Linux is achieved via [conda](https://docs.conda.io/en/latest/).
+The supplied setup bash script installs SCORCH and dependencies in a conda environment, MGLTools 1.5.6 and GWOVina 1.0.
+If you do not have conda installed, the setup bash script installs it for you silently in the SCORCH directory.

-To install SCORCH:
+To install SCORCH on Linux:

 ```bash
 # clone the GitHub repository